airbusgeo/playground-docs/docs/web/import_export.md

 -----------------

-This section enables you to do an import in the OneAtlas Playground.
+This section enables you to do an import in the Intelligence Playground.
 You can see the import list :
 ![Import Interface](/images/web_ui/import.png)

 To do **new import** click on "New import" button :